Stop Your Dog From Barking With A No Bark Dog Collar

 Citronella Bark Collar

-The citronella collar mechanism sends out a spray of citronella scented liquid when your dog begins to nuisance bark.
+The citronella collar mechanism sends out a spray of citronella-scented liquid when your dog begins to nuisance bark.
 For most dogs, the scent of the citronella is unpleasant and will deter any further barking.
+The no shock bark collar is a choice many owners are more comfortable with.
+Some versions exist that use water or lemon juice instead of citronelle.

 Ultrasonic Bark Collar

-The ultrasonic bark collar (some are just sonic collars) mechanism sends out a very high pitched and unpleasant sound which is intended to deter nuisance barking.
-Bark collars can be a particularly difficult thing to fit to individual dogs and it is recommended that you discuss which bark collar is right for you with your veterinarian.
+The ultrasonic bark collar (some are just sonic collars) mechanism sends out a very high-pitched and unpleasant sound, which is intended to deter nuisance barking.
+A dog bark collar can be a particularly difficult thing to fit for individual pets.
+It is recommended that you discuss which bark collar is right for you with your veterinarian.

 How Do No-Bark Collars Work?